Freedom Behind Bars 1/2

 I’m like, “What?”

 You know, like, he says, ‘You don’t spend 35 years in prison and get out and act like you.”
-And he had been in the prison ministry a long time, and I’m like, and for me, it was just, it was my life I lived.
+He had been in the prison ministry a long time, and I’m like, and for me, it was just, it was my life I lived.
 I just I’m a servant, I’ve no rights, I’ve no entitlements, like I said, you know, earlier.
 I’ve never been in need, never been in need since I’ve been released.